microsoft/vscode-wiki/Roadmap.md

-# The VS Code Roadmap 2019 - DRAFT UPDATE
+# The VS Code Roadmap 2020

-As [2018](https://github.com/Microsoft/vscode/wiki/Roadmap-2018) has come to an end, now is the time to look towards the future.
-We typically look out 6 to 12 months and establish topics we want to work on.
+As [2019](https://github.com/Microsoft/vscode/wiki/Roadmap-2019) is coming to an end, now is the time to look towards the future.
+We typically look out 12-18 months and we establish topics we want to work on.
+We don't start with our roadmap on a blank sheet.
+We develop it based on our last roadmap, the findings we made over the course of the last year, and of course what we heard from you in issues, in face-to-face discussions, stack overflow, and twitter.

-As we go we learn and our assessment of some of the topics listed changes.
-Thus, we may add or drop topics as we go.
+When we execute on our roadmap, we keep learning and our assessment of some of the topics listed changes.
+As a result, we may add or drop topics as we go.
+In 12 months from now, we then come together to develop the next roadmap.

-We describe some initiatives as "investigations" which means our goal in the next few months is to better understand the problem and potential solutions before scheduling actual feature work.
+We describe some initiatives as "investigations" or "explorations" which means our goal in the next few months is to better understand the problem and potential solutions before scheduling actual feature work.
 Once an investigation is done, we will update our plan, either deferring the initiative or committing to it.

-As always, we will listen to your feedback and adapt our plans if needed.
+As always, we listen to your feedback and adapt our plans if needed.

 Legend of annotations: